 Some patients may need a brow lifting procedure to improve their peripheral vision and reduce the heavy feeling over their eyes.
 If a patient needs a browpexy procedure to improve their vision, in most cases it is covered by insurance.
 This is often determined at the time of your consultation.

 The overall cost of a blepharoplasty surgery in North New Jersey is affected by anesthesia fees, hospital fees, post-surgery garments, and medications.
 Price is also impacted by medical tests, surgeon’s fees, and the exact techniques employed.

 Schedule Your Consultation

-Dr. Neigel and Dr. Richard are renowned oculofacial surgeons with over 35 years combined facial cosmetic surgery.
-Our surgeons are leaders in anti-aging aesthetic technology and innovators in the latest and newest techniques in blepharoplasty cosmetic and reconstruction surgery.
+Dr. Neigel and Dr. Richard are renowned oculofacial surgeons with over 35 years of combined facial cosmetic surgery.
+Our surgeons are leaders in anti-aging aesthetic technology and innovators in the latest and newest techniques in blepharoplasty cosmetic and reconstruction surgery in North New Jersey.
 Contact the EltraSelf Neigel Center for Cosmetic and Laser Surgery today to schedule a consultation